Tufts-Computational-Biology-Club/website/content/events.md

 - Flexibility: No strict agenda—work at your own pace and engage in spontaneous collaboration.

 ### Upcoming events
-- TBA — Check back soon!
-We will post the schedule for the Fall 2025 semester.
 - Want to propose a talk or workshop?
-Open an issue or PR with details.
+Open an issue with details or send a message in the Slack group!.